Flag_of_Alabama.svg

 Section 40-9F-30 through Section 40-9F-38, Code of Alabama 1975

 The 2017 Alabama Historic Rehabilitation Tax Credit provides for a refundable income tax credit against the tax liability of the taxpayer for the rehabilitation, preservation, and development of historic structures.
 The program provides $20 million in tax credits each calendar year from 2018-2027.
-The credit is equal to 25% of the qualified rehabilitation expenditures for certified historic structures.
+The credit is equal to 25 percent of the qualified rehabilitation expenditures for certified historic structures.

 The Alabama Historic Commission is the administering agency for this program.
 Please contact the Alabama Historic Commission for more details.